shayda-banihashemi/tfgha/README.md

 To use this example:

 	1. Create a new GitHub repository
-	2. Add the files as shown above
+	1. Add the files as shown above
-	3. Add your AWS credentials as GitHub Secrets
+	1. Add your AWS credentials as GitHub Secrets
+    1. run `aws sts get-caller-identity`
-	4. Push the code to the main branch
+	1. Push the code to the main branch
 The workflow will:

 	1. Trigger when you push to the main branch